paulrobello/par_infini_sweeper/src/par_infini_sweeper/help.md

 The main grid consists of 8x8 sub grids.
 Depending the difficulty level, the number of mines in each sub grid will vary.
-* Easy: 5 mines
+* Easy: 8 mines
-* Medium: 10 mines
+* Medium: 12 mines
-* Hard: 15 mines
+* Hard: 16 mines

 When all cells that are not mines in a sub grid are uncovered the sub grid is marked solved and flags are placed on any mines that are not already flagged.
-Your score is the number of solved sub grids times the difficulty level.
+Your score is the sum of all mines in the solved sub grids.
-* Easy: x1
-* Medium: x2
-* Hard: x3